-THE QUEST FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION
+THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 After the success of the mission in Dória and surfing a wave of enthusiasm for technical diving in extreme conditions, it was natural to seek an equivalent objective.
 It was not long before, and quite unexpectedly, when planning a return to Sharm El Sheikh (Egypt) for a few days of recreational diving, I discovered one of the most emblematic and challenging deep-sea diving spots in the world: the Blue Hole of Dahab.

-That Blue Hole would be the justification for resuming technical training and ensuring the safe exploration of a beautiful underwater trench, also known as the “Divers’ Graveyard”.
+That Blue Hole would be the justification for resuming technical training and ensuring the safe exploration of a beautiful underwater train, also known as the "Divers’ Graveyard".

 Photo: Petar Milošević